richard-weinhold/pomato/docs/case_studies.rst

    mato.data.plants[["g_max", "fuel"]].groupby("fuel").sum()

 will aggregate the installed capacity by fuel.
-Additionally :code:`mato.data.visualize_inputdata()` will yield default plots visualizing the input data.
+Additionally :meth:`~pomato.data.DataManagement.visualize_inputdata()` will yield default plots visualizing the input data.

 With the following command the model is run and after the market result can be accessed through the